QEDjl-project/.github/profile/README.md

 Welcome to the QEDjl-project, where we develop `QuantumElectrodynamics.jl`, a framework to perform computations and simulations in strong-field QED and beyond.

+`QuantumElectrodynamics.jl` currently provides general interfaces and tools to describe scattering processes in quantum field theory, and building event generators.
+We plan to add more physics-related implementations soon.

 ⚠️ DISCLAIMER ⚠️